 - 3. Undertakings

-This guideline offers an overview of the practice and policies of the Director of Public Prosecutions relevant to proceeds of crime, money laundering and offence-related property cases.
-It also addresses the practice and policies regarding property associated with terrorist activities.Footnote 1 This guideline must be read and applied taking into account other chapters of the PPSC Deskbook, in particular, the chapters dealing with the decision to prosecute and resolution discussions.Footnote 2 In dealing with these matters, it is important for Crown counsel to also consider the Seized Property Management Act (SPMA),Footnote 3 which is the statute governing seized, restrained and forfeited property.
+This guideline offers an overview of the practice and policies of the Director of Public Prosecutions regarding cases dealing with proceeds of crime, money laundering, offence-related property, and property associated with terrorist activities.Footnote 1 This guideline must be read and applied taking into account other chapters of the PPSC Deskbook, in particular, the chapters dealing with the decision to prosecute and resolution discussions.Footnote 2 In dealing with these matters, it is important for Crown counsel to also consider the Seized Property Management Act (SPMA),Footnote 3 which is the statute governing seized, restrained and forfeited property.

-Since PSPC is responsible for the payment of damages arising from all undertakings given by the Attorney General of Canada under the SPMA, SPMD personnel must be consulted prior to the signing of an undertaking, any seizure, restraint or forfeiture of property.
-Such consultation serves to notify the SPMD that a particular property will be put under its management, allows SPMD personnel to make comments on draft orders and to have input as to the feasibility or advisability of the seizure, restraint or forfeiture.
+Since PSPC is responsible for the payment of damages arising from all undertakings given by the Attorney General of Canada under the SPMA, SPMD must be consulted prior to the signing of any undertaking, seizure, restraint or forfeiture of property.
+Such consultation serves to notify the SPMD that a particular property will be put under its management, allows SPMD to make comments on draft orders and to have input as to the feasibility or advisability of the seizure, restraint or forfeiture.

-Where terrorism-related property is involved, Crown counsel may forego consulting with the SPMD prior to obtaining an order to seize or restrain property under s 83.13 of the Criminal Code if he or she considers it appropriate in the circumstances.
+Where terrorism-related property is involved, Crown counsel may forego consulting with the SPMD prior to obtaining an order to seize or restrain property under s 83.13 of the Criminal Code if they consider it appropriate in the circumstances.
 Once the order has been obtained, Crown counsel must immediately notify the SPMD, which can then take appropriate management measures if need be.

 SPMD personnel must also be consulted before counsel agrees to the payment of legal costs out of seized or restrained property.